DeoThemes/stylizedx/README.md

 ![StylizedX Variation Switcher Dark Mode for Full Site Editing (FSE) Themes](https://github.com/deothemes/stylizedx/blob/main/.wordpress-org/banner-1544x500.png)

 StylizedX Variation Switcher lets you to switch between different style variations in Full Site Editing themes.
 It's an easy way to implement dark mode on your website.
 It works the best for dark color schemes, but can be adjusted to any scheme.
+It includes a single block with style switcher toggle.

 ## Live Demo